njonsson/structured_io/README.md

 [<img alt="Hex release" src="https://img.shields.io/hexpm/v/structured_io.svg" />][Hex-release]

 *StructuredIO* resembles Elixir’s [*IO*][HexDocs-Elixir-IO] module.
-The difference is that whereas *IO* gives you sequential access to a freeform stream of bytes or lines of data, *StructuredIO* guarantees that only complete data elements are read from a stream.
-This makes it easier for your application to handle incomplete application data by waiting for more to arrive or by skipping over mangled data elements.
+The difference is that whereas *IO* exposes a freeform stream of bytes or lines of data, *StructuredIO* guarantees that only complete data elements are returned from its reader functions.
+This simplifies your application logic with respect to fragmentary input.

-Among other things, you may find *StructuredIO* useful for processing data that arrives in streaming fashion from another system.

 **See what’s changed lately by reading
 [the project history][GitHub-project-history].**